-- Always working in an open environment avoiding private or unobserved situations and encouraging open communication. - Ensure that the welfare of the child is paramount - Ensure that no child or group of children must be treated any less favourably than others in being able to access services which meet their particular needs - Ensure all children without exception have the right to protection from abuse regardless of gender, ethnicity, disability, sexuality or beliefs

-- Treat all young /disabled adults equally with respect and dignity - Always putting the welfare of each young person first - Building balanced relationships based on mutual trust and empowering children to share in decision making - Making activities fun, enjoyable and promoting fair play - Ensuring that if any form of manual /physical support is required, it should be provided openly.
-If it is difficult to maintain hand options when the child is constantly moving, young people should always be consulted and their agreement gained.
+- Ensure that the welfare of the child is paramount - Ensure that no child or group of children must be treated any less favorably than others in being able to access services which meet their particular needs - Ensure all children without exception have the right to protection from abuse regardless of gender, ethnicity, disability, sexuality or beliefs - Treat all young /disabled adults equally with respect and dignity - Always putting the welfare of each young person first - Building balanced relationships based on mutual trust and empowering children to share in decision making - Making activities fun, enjoyable and promoting fair play - Ensuring that if any form of manual /physical support is required, it should be provided openly.
+If it is difficult to maintain hand options when the child is constantly moving, young people should always be consulted, and their agreement gained.
 Some parents are becoming increasingly sensitive about manual support and their views should always be carefully considered. - Keeping up to date with technical skills, qualifications and insurance - Involving parents /carers whenever possible.
 For example, encouraging them to take responsibility for their children in changing rooms if participating in sport.
-If groups have to be supervised in the changing rooms, always ensure parents, teachers, coaches or official work in pairs. - Ensuring that if mixed groups are taken away for the day or night, they should always be accompanied by a male and female member of staff.
-However, remember that same gender abuse can also occur. - Being an excellent role model this includes not smoking or drinking alcohol in the company of young people. - Giving enthusiastic and constructive feedback rather than negative criticism.
+If groups must be supervised in the changing rooms, always ensure parents, teachers, coaches or official work in pairs.

-- Recognising the developmental needs and capacity of young people and disabled adults - Securing parental consent in writing to act in loco parents, if the need arises to administer emergency first aid and /or other medical treatment - Keeping a written record of any injury that occurs, along with the details of any treatment giving. - Requesting written parental consent if club officials are required to transport young people in their cars.
+- Ensuring that if mixed groups are taken away for the day or night, they should always be accompanied by a male and female member of staff.
+However, remember that same gender abuse can also occur. - Being an excellent role model this includes not smoking or drinking alcohol in the company of young people. - Giving enthusiastic and constructive feedback rather than negative criticism. - Recognising the developmental needs and capacity of young people and disabled adults - Securing parental consent in writing to act in loco parents, if the need arises to administer emergency first aid and /or other medical treatment - Keeping a written record of any injury that occurs, along with the details of any treatment giving. - Requesting written parental consent if club officials are required to transport young people in their cars.